Brighton Festival -

 Why UPY?
 Historically the UK has been home to some of the world’s most prestigious underwater photography competitions.
 Bernard Eaton kicked it off when he organised the first Brighton Underwater Film Festival in 1965 (and it was a competition that led to the foundation of the British Society of Underwater Photographers in 1967).
 Furthermore, Britain continues to be the home of world class wildlife photography competitions, like the WPOTY (http://wildlifephotographeroftheyear.com) and BWPA (http://www.bwpawards.org).
 But since these only cater for underwater images of wildlife, fifty years after the original Brighton Festival we decided to bring a dedicated and international underwater photography contest back to Britain.

 The international press picked up on the results; eventually being published to a huge audience around the globe.
 The winning images were published in over 12 countries in broadsheet, tabloid, hi-end magazine, online, and social platforms.
 The free eBook of winning images has been downloaded 10,000s of times.
-After the London International Dive Show the winning images have been on display at the UK's Fox Talbot Museum and South Africa's Chavonnes Battery museum and the Danish National Aquarium.
+After the London International Dive Show the winning images have been on display at the UK's Fox Talbot Museum, National Marine Aquairum, South Africa's Chavonnes Battery museum and the Danish National Aquarium.